-How to make a tulle circle skirt with pom poms and elastic waistband.
+How to make a circle tulle skirt with pom poms and elastic waistband.
 Learn to sew a super fun tulle skirt for girls, that will look gorgeous at any party.
-This red pom pom DIY tulle circle skirt is perfect for twirling and dancing, and makes a great gift for little girls.
+This red pom pom DIY circle skirt is perfect for twirling and dancing, and makes a great gift for little girls.

 Hey everybody!
 Look at me!
 It snows on my tulle skirt!
 This skirt is surely one of the most fun pieces a girl can wear in the winter.